LukeGrahamLandry/franca/examples/os/user/libc/README.md

 I also have low respect for the compliation model that involves make and a billion tiny object files.

-(WIP: currently the fixed abi thing is true for the franca interface, lib/sys/posix.fr, but not the c one)
+(WIP: currently the fixed abi thing is true for the franca interface, lib/sys/posix.fr, but not the c one) the impl folder is for my operating system

 ---